India's two-speed inflation strains country's indebted companies

 That is prompting concern he is turning cautious on rate cuts despite a struggling corporate sector and an unprecedented period of deflation as measured by the WPI, which is less affected by food and energy costs and does not reflect the services sector.

-Profits for the top 96 listed companies with at least $100 million in market capitalisation slumped 10.5 percent in January-to-March, the most in at least three years, according to Thomson Reuters data.
-Estimates for the following quarter point to another lacklustre three months.
+Profits for the top 96 listed companies with at least $100 million in market capitalization slumped 10.5 percent in January-to-March, the most in at least three years, according to Thomson Reuters data.
+Estimates for the following quarter point to another lackluster three months.

 "There is no clear proof that CPI is far superior to WPI," said Siddharth Sanyal, India economist for Barclays in Mumbai.
 "Monetary policy should not ignore the reality of persistent deflationary numbers on the wholesale index."